plone/documentation/appendices/glossary.rst

         Book <http://www.plope.com/Books/2_7Edition/Acquisition.stx>`_.

     Kupu
-        Kupu is the user-friendly graphical HTML editor component that used to be bundled with Plone, starting with version 2.1.
+        Kupu was the user-friendly graphical HTML editor component that used to be bundled with Plone, starting with version 2.1.
 It has since been replaced by :term:`TinyMCE`.